 Below are the second set of yoga poses for you to make your life more enjoyable and healthy living:

 Mountain Pose or Tadasana: This is a simple pose for beginners.
 Tadasana helps to bring the body and mind in balance and alignment position.
-Practising with proper execution and continual along with other postures helps to re-train the body to stand correctly and reverse the negative effects of poor posture.
+Practicing with proper execution and continual along with other postures helps to re-train the body to stand correctly and reverse the negative effects of poor posture.

 Downward-Facing Dog Pose or Adho Mukha Svanasana: The Adho Mukha Svanasana helps to cure backaches, relieve stress and mild depression and revitalizes energy.
 The Adho Mukha Svanasana gives the brain more blood flow and also strengthens and lengthens the spine.
 As your heart is closer to the ground this pose opens heart arteries and practicing this Yoga Asana can help control cholesterol.

 Half-moon Pose or Ardhachandra-asana: This pose benefits the lower back, abdomen and chest by stretching and balancing the body.
 Start with feet together and arms by the side.
 Bring both the hands at the chest with palms lightly pressed against each other.
 Breathe-in while raising the arms straight up keeping palms pressed lightly together.
 Arch your body backwards while keeping the arms alongside your neck and head.